 Entry-level pay in California varies from $3,000 to $5,800/month, depending on certification or degree completion status.
 There is a shortage of trained and experienced psych techs in California, with constant demand in the public sector.
 Most jobs are concentrated near state hospitals such as Napa State Hospital and Sonoma Developmental Center, but there are many other jobs available within the prison systems, private mental health care facilities and also hospitals are recognizing the use of Psychiatric Technicians on mental health units.

-Please CLICK HERE for the Psych Tech program information sheet, to help in your application process.
+Click Here for the Psych Tech Program Information Sheet, to help in your application process.

-Please note that all applicants must be able to pass fingerprint clearance at Sonoma Developmental Center in order to participate in clinical rotations and complete clinical objectives.
+Please note that all applicants must be able to pass background check, drug screen, and fingerprint clearance in order to participate in clinical rotations and complete clinical objectives.
 If you do not clear, you cannot be in the program!

 *Please note: Health and Safety requirements have changed and are available by clicking here.
 You will also find the link on the navagation bar.*